Melissa McCarthy Looks Stunning In Red Carpet Appearance, Shows Off Slim Physique After Dropping 75 Pounds

 Melissa McCarthy’s got it, and now she’s going to flaunt it.

-The actress showed off he dramatically smaller frame this week in a red carpet appearance at the Toronto International Film Festival.
-As Hollywood Life noted, the actress has been steadily losing weight and snowed off her figure at the event.
+The actress showed off her dramatically smaller frame this week in a red carpet appearance at the Toronto International Film Festival.
+As Hollywood Life noted, the actress has been steadily losing weight and showed off her figure at the event.

 “In addition to wearing a gorgeous gold dress with an intricate floral pattern, the Spy actress also showed off her amazing 75-lb. weight loss!” the report noted.
 “Over the several months since filming Spy, which co-starred Jude Law, the star has been steadily losing weight — each new time we see her she looks thinner and thinner!
 Check out a before and after to see how much incredible progress she’s been making in our picture featured below.”